Compressing Language Models for Specialized Domains: Results Discussion

 \paragraph{Performance gains are generally model-agnostic.}

-Finally, we observe that the performance benefits of cross-calibration are similar irrespective of the model size and family.
+Finally, we observe that the performance benefits of \ours{} are similar irrespective of the model size and family.
 For example, we consider two similarly sized models, Llama 3.1 8B and Gemma 2 9B.
-In the biomedical benchmark, we observe a 13.1 and 8.7 point increase in relative accuracy over SparseGPT, respectively.
-For the legal benchmark, we observe an 18.4 and 16.3 point increase, respectively.
-Our findings indicate that cross-calibration and the resulting performance gains are agnostic to the model size and family.
+In the biomedical benchmark, we observe an 11.2 and 7.5 point increase in relative accuracy over SparseGPT, respectively.
+For the legal benchmark, we see a 15.7 and 16.1 point increase.
+This suggests that the performance gains from \ours{} are independent of the model family.

 \paragraph{Language modeling follows a similar trend.}